gitayam/Research-and-Privacy/README.md

 # Script Usage & Install
 ## All-in-One Install and Use
-`git clone https://github.com/gitayam/Research-and-Privacy.git && chmod 755 ./Research-and-Privacy/OSINT_setup.sh && ./Research-and-Privacy/OSINT_setup.sh`
+`git clone https://github.com/gitayam/Research-and-Privacy.git && ./Research-and-Privacy/OSINT_setup.sh`
 ## Install
 `git clone https://github.com/gitayam/Research-and-Privacy.git && chmod 755 ./Research-and-Privacy/OSINT_setup.sh`
 ## Configure
-Make the download script executable using the following command in the Terminal App if you did not copy and past the above script
+Make the download script executable if needed using the following command in the Terminal App if you did not copy and past the above script
 `chmod 755 ./OSINT_setup.sh`

 To add, remove, or modify the tools and pkgs being installed search for the following: